carpentries/instructor-training/_episodes/01-welcome.md

 > Introductions set the stage for learning.
 >
-> --- Tracy Teal, Executive Director, The Carpentries {: .testimonial}
+> --- Tracy Teal, Former Executive Director, The Carpentries {: .testimonial}

 Hello everyone, and welcome to the the Carpentries